onflow/flow/flips/20210916-nft-metadata.md

 ### Basic Views

 The most basic example is having `String` be a view.
-Think of this as toString() in java or Stringer in go.
-A way to view your NFT as a string.
+Think of this as `toString()` in Java or a `Stringer` implementation in Go.
+It is a way to view your NFT as a string.

 The bigger brother of `String` would be `Display`.
 How do you preview an NFT in blocot, a marketplace or other solutions:
 ```